KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/book/ws3-html-tags/1headers.md

 1. Add a header by typing `<h1></h1>`.
 Write the name of your cocktail lounge between the opening and closing tags.

 1. Save your file.
-The file should reload automatically in Chrome when you have atom-live-server running.
+The file should reload automatically in Chrome when you have Live Server running.
 Take a look at your webpage. **We have content!**

    ![](https://media.giphy.com/media/3o6gEeg80PqeJBtsdy/giphy.gif)

-1. In Atom, after the closing `</h1>` tag, press `Enter` to start a new line and add an `<h2>` tag for a subtitle.
+1. In VS Code, after the closing `</h1>` tag, press `Enter` to start a new line and add an `<h2>` tag for a subtitle.

 1. Add the text "Cocktails with a side of Code".
 The body section should look something like this
    {% filename %}index.html{% endfilename %}